 - Use evidence-based Lifestyle Medicine practices to improve well-being and proven neuroscience to make changes automatic.

 Your brain health is linked to your lifestyle habits.
-Let’s nurture and protect it together!
+Let’s partner to nurture and protect it!

 Bebe Wilkinson is a Certified Lifestyle Medicine Coach, a National Board Certified Health and Wellness Coach, and a Wellness Retreat Specialist dedicated to women 40+.
 Through her signature coaching programs and her wellness retreats in Charlotte, NC, and the Bahamas, she helps clients harness the six pillars of lifestyle medicine to build resilient bodies, clear their minds and practice self-love.